 There are a few “flavors” that come to mind when I think about the warmth and fun of summer.
 Drinking a refreshing limeade is one of them!

-- Heat oven to 350 degrees.
-Prepare muffins tins.
-(This recipe yielded 15 muffins for me.)
+- Heat oven to 350°F. Prepare cupcake pans with baking spray or cupcake liners.
+(This recipe yielded 15 cupcakes for me.)

 - In a medium bowl, whisk together flour, baking powder, and salt; set aside.

 - In stand mixer with paddle attachment, cream together room temperature butter and sugar on medium high until light and fluffy.
 Reduce speed to low and add in eggs, one at a time and mix until just blended.